exdarku/Group2-System-Aidvocate/README.md

    node server/server.js
    ```

-5. Open your browser and navigate to `http://localhost:3000` to view the site.
+5. Open your browser and navigate to `http://localhost:3000/register` to register a user.

+6. Go to `http://localhost:3000/login` to login to your newly created account.

 ## Usage